Slideshow image

 I read other books that I find inspirational.
 7 Lessons from Heaven by Mary C. Neal, M.D., the three books by Cara Whitney, Devotions from the Mountain, Devotions from the Beach, Pawverbs for a Dog Lovers Heart by Jennifer Bleakley to name a few.
 The most helpful has been one my wife gave me, "3-minute Devotions for Men" which I read first thing every morning followed up by the Bible and prayer.
 My prayers are more like a one-sided conversation with God which I enjoy and feel at peace with.

-Paula Fryer about 1 year ago
+Paula Fryer almost 2 years ago

 I'm late beginning this journey, but I'll try to catch up.
 The thing that struck me most about this blog was the question about really having a conversation with God.
 The last several years have been a challenge for me.
 The world was going absolutely crazy, my mother's health was in serious decline and my world was turned upside down.
 The thing that got me through it was my morning time of devotions and seeking God.
 They helped keep my foundation firm so I could tell up from down.
 Sometimes devotions spoke directly to what I was coping with that very day, that made me feel like God did hear me, see me, but it didn't always feel like it.
 Wish I could say I just sailed through it, but I didn't.
 I did get through it.
 Because of my lifetime walk with God, I never questioned it God was real.
 I knew God would work something good out of all of it, but sometimes it felt like I would never get through those days.
 I am on the other side of the worst of it now and still seeking God daily and trying to determine the path God wants me to take next.